 - handle investor funds or securities

 In addition, Tier II Finders would be required to disclose to prospective investors their role and compensation terms, any material conflicts of interest, and a disclosure that they are acting as an agent of the issuer and are not undertaking to act in the investor’s best interest.
 The required disclosures must be made at or prior to the time of solicitation and could be made orally if they are followed up with a written set of disclosures prior to the introduced party making the investment.
-The Tier II Finder must also obtain from the prospective investor prior to their completion of the investment a written acknowledgement that the investor received the Tier II Finder’s disclosures.
-Disclosures and acknowledgements may be furnished via email.
+The Tier II Finder must also obtain from the prospective investor prior to their completion of the investment a written acknowledgment that the investor received the Tier II Finder’s disclosures.
+Disclosures and acknowledgments may be furnished via email.

 - Conditions for Both Tier I and Tier II Finders: